 State Law Protections for Whistleblowers

-If you are an employee who has reported a violation of law by your employer, and believe that you have suffered retaliation because of that reporting, you should speak with an experienced employment law attorney to discuss your options and protect your legal rights as a whistleblower.
+If you're an employee who has reported a violation of law by your employer and believe that you've suffered retaliation because of that reporting, you should speak with an experienced employment lawyer to discuss your options and protect your legal rights as a whistleblower.

 Contact a qualified whistleblower law attorney to make sure your rights are protected.